 • 5 oz fresh lime juice

-• 2 bottles of prosecco
+• 2 bottles prosecco

 • 1 bunch fresh mint leaves